Cataracts

 If you have a private insurance plan, they too may have similar vision requirements that you must meet in order to have your surgery covered.

-Even if Medicare or private insurance covers your cataract surgery, there may be some costs you would still be responsible for, such as an upgraded intraocular lens (IOL) of your choosing or having cataract surgery before your vision has deteriorated enough to be eligible for Medicare or insurance coverage.
+Even if Medicare or private insurance covers your cataract surgery, there may be some costs you would still be responsible for, such as a package upgrade of your choosing or having cataract surgery before your vision has deteriorated enough to be eligible for Medicare or insurance coverage.

 OUT-OF-POCKET COSTS

-You should contact your provider for the most accurate estimates.
+You should contact your plan for the most accurate estimates.
 Our office will always be available to assist you in this process.

 Appointment Expectations

-During this visit, intra-ocular lens measurement and power calculations will be performed.
+During this visit, sophisticated corneal and intra-ocular lens measurements and power calculations will be performed.
 Contact lens wear may cause an error in the results of the implant power measurement.
 Because of this, soft contact lenses must be removed one week prior to appointment and hard contact lenses must be removed two weeks prior to appointment.

 PRE-OPERATIVE CLEARANCE